 The Car Connection Chevrolet Bolt EV Overview

-The Chevrolet Bolt EV compact hatchback was launched in 2017 and is the first affordable electric car with a 200-mile range ever sold in the U.S.
+The Chevrolet Bolt EV compact electric hatchback was new for 2017 and was the first affordable, high-range electric car in the U.S.

 With the Bolt EV, Chevy has a competitor for the Tesla Model 3, Volkswagen e-Golf, and Nissan Leaf.

 MORE: Read our 2018 Chevrolet Bolt EV review